-Common mistakes cause intermittent fasting side effects that negate the health benefits of fasting.
-Here you can find out what you have to pay attention to.
+Beginners’ mistakes cause side effects during intermittent fasting that may negate health benefits.
+Here, you can find out what you have to pay attention to avoid or resolve the side effects of fasting.

 The Japanese Yoshinori Ohsumi was awarded the Nobel Prize for Medicine in 2016 for his discovery of autophagy, which means self-healing.